SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 323 SOCIOLOGY OF EDUCATION

 Prerequisite: SOC 100.
 The social organization of education in the U.S. and elsewhere, and schools as social institutions reflecting and influencing society; roles and behaviors of participants in the educational system, including educational goals, theories, philosophies, and methods; educational achievements, historical developments, and future trends.
-Offered fall only.
+Offered occasionally.

 SOC 324 SOCIOLOGY OF SPORT